Give My Love to London

-Give My Love to London is the 20th solo album by British singer Marianne Faithfull.
+Give My Love to London is the 19th studio album by British singer Marianne Faithfull.
 The 11-track album was released on 29 September 2014 on the Dramatico and Naïve record labels.
 In America and Canada, it was issued on 10 November by Easy Sound.
 It includes collaborations with Nick Cave, Anna Calvi, Roger Waters and Brian Eno.
 "Sparrows Will Sing" was released as a single from the album.

 According to Metacritic, Give My Love to London has received "Generally favorable reviews" from music critics, based on a sample of 16 professional reviews.
 Among other critiques, The Sunday Times included the album among its "essential new releases", with the reviewer writing: "[Faithfull] is more a work of performance art than a singer … But for die-hard fans, of course, that is part of the mystique."